-Canon 1000D versus Canon 760D
+Canon 1000D vs 760D

 The Canon EOS 1000D (called Canon XS in some regions) and the Canon EOS 760D (labelled Canon T6s in some countries) are two digital cameras that were revealed to the public, respectively, in June 2008 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1000D has a resolution of 10.1 megapixel, whereas the 760D provides 24 MP.
+The 1000D has a resolution of 10.1 megapixels, whereas the 760D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 760D is notably larger (8 percent) than the Canon 1000D.
 Moreover, the 760D is markedly heavier (13 percent) than the 1000D.
 In this context, it is worth noting that neither the 1000D nor the 760D are weather-sealed.